Skip to content

 1. Sealed Documents – Unredacted versions of documents that are or, are proposed to be, the subject of a sealing order should NOT be uploaded into Case Center.
 Although the notice of motion for the sealing order can be uploaded, the unredacted document proposed to be sealed must be emailed to the Trial Coordination Office, identifying the case name, court file number and the hearing date (if assigned), together with a request that the document be forwarded to the presiding judge or associate judge as a sealing order is being sought.
 If the hearing takes place by telephone or video conference, immediately following the granting of the sealing order, the moving party must enclose an unredacted version of the document in a sealed envelope, append the court order/endorsement to the envelope, and file it in hardcopy at the court office for inclusion in the court file.

 2. Motions for Removal as Lawyer – In motions for removal as lawyer of record under rule 15.04(1.2) and (1.3) of the Rules of Civil Procedure, unredacted motion materials should not be uploaded into Case Center.
 Similarly, in motions to remove a lawyer under r.
 4 (13) of the Family Law Rules, evidence in support of the motion should not be uploaded into Case Center.
-These documents should be emailed to the Trial Coordination Office for delivery to the judicial official, unless a regional practice direction provides for another method of delivery.
+These documents should be emailed to the Trial Coordination Office for delivery to the judicial officer, unless a regional practice direction or notice to the profession provides for another method of delivery.

 3. Judicial approval of settlements involving parties under disability – Where a motion or application under rule 7.08 of the Rules of Civil Procedure requires redaction pursuant to subrules (4.2) and (4.3), unredacted motion or application materials, as the case may be, should not be uploaded into Case Center.
-Unredacted motion or application materials should be emailed to the Trial Coordination Office for delivery to the judicial official, unless a regional practice direction provides for another method of delivery.
+Unredacted motion or application materials should be emailed to the Trial Coordination Office for delivery to the judicial officer, unless a regional practice direction or notice to the profession provides for another method of delivery.

-5. Criminal Matters – The following items should not be uploaded into Case Center for criminal matters:
+1. Criminal Matters– The following items should not be uploaded into Case Center for criminal matters:

 • Materials or documents that could be considered child pornography.